stolenshortsword/this-week-in-tetris/notes.md

 [no ctwc events more than a month out]

+ADD ON DEC 11
+CTWC 2 Boston 2 Parity - Jan 11

+ADD ON DEC 20
 Tetris Friendlies Revolution - December 27-28
-CTWC 2 Boston 2 Parity - Jan 11

 # Gauntlet Abbreviations
 AC   - Aux Chords